vpelss/Emogics_Tarot_Script_WP/README.md

 Your main tarot page will be: Emogic Tarot ?pagename=Emogic-Tarot
-Yes, you can rename it.
+You can rename the page.

 Important: If you uninstall the plugin your tarot pages and databases will be deleted.
 If you edited the original plugin files, make copies or backup if you want to save any changes you have made.